baytelman/backend-interview/README.md

 ## Stretch goals

-These are not required, but would make your submission stand out.
+These are **not required**, but would make your submission stand out.
 You can implement none, one or all of these.
-If you do, let us know so we evaluate them.
+If you do, let us know your decision so we evaluate them.

 - Allow specific players to make plays.
-- It will track which words were already played by a play, and won't allow the same player to submit the same word twice (even if it can be formed by sequences of different tiles).
+- It will track which words were already played by past plays, and won't allow the same player to submit the same word twice (even if it can be formed by sequences of different tiles).
-- Valid plays score 1, 2, 4, 8, etc points for words with 3, 4, 5, 6, etc letters.
+- Implement a new route to output the score: Valid plays score 1, 2, 4, 8, etc points for words with 3, 4, 5, 6, etc letters.

 #### Example